royjoyita/project_1/README.md

-# project_1
+# Project:

-Project_1: Analysis of Health Data from "World Health Statistics 2020|Complete|Geo-Analysis" Kaggle File (csv)
+## Project 1: Analysis of Health Data from "World Health Statistics 2020|Complete|Geo-Analysis" Kaggle File (csv)

-Our Question: Is there a significant global correlation between tobacco and/or alcohol consumption & the probability of death by preventable or lifestyle diseases?
+#### Our Question: Is there a significant global correlation between tobacco and/or alcohol consumption & the probability of death by preventable or lifestyle diseases?

+## Observable Trends:
+* Probability of Dying (%)(defined in detail below), over the countries between 2005-2015 is showing a decline, which is correlated to decrease in tobacco smoking and alcohol consumption.
+* HALE (Healthy Life Expectancy) (in years) is going up around the world.
+* For USA, the female Healthy Life Expectancy (years) was higher than that for male.

-Our metrics:
+#### Our metrics:

 1) Probability of Death (%)